thorn-lab/coronavirus_structural_task_force/pdb/helicase/SARS-CoV-2/7cyq/README.md

 ## Description

 Cryo-EM structure of an extended SARS-CoV-2 replication and transcription complex (RTC) reveals an intermediate state in cap structure synthesis.
 Cryo-EM structure of an extended RTC assembled by nsp7-nsp8 2 -nsp12-nsp13 2 -RNA and a single RNA-binding protein, nsp9.
 Nsp9 binds tightly to nsp12 (RdRp) NiRAN, allowing nsp9 N terminus inserting into the catalytic center of nsp12 NiRAN, which then inhibits activity.
+EM structure of SARS-CoV-2 extended RTC assembled by nsp7-nsp8­-nsp12-nsp13-RNA and a single RNA-binding protein, nsp9.
+Hetero nonamer, Helicase and NSP8 with two chains each and RNA polymerase, NSP7, NSP9 and both RNAs with one chain each.
+NSP9 binds tightly to NSP12 NiRAN, allowing NSP9 N-terminus to insert into the catalytic center of NSP12 which inhibits activity.

 ## Basefolder